How to Properly Sanitize Office Desks and Shared Workspaces

 Automated and Smart Cleaning Devices

-Desk-Cleaning Robots with Built-In Disinfection Systems
+Desk-Cleaning Robots with Built-In sanitization Systems

 These robots often combine sprayers, wipers, and UV-C emitters for a hands-free cleaning approach throughout the workday.